cdapio/cdap/docs/loom-docs/source/overview/index.rst

 .. _history-of-loom:
 History of Loom
 ===============
-At Continuuity, we built Loom to fill an ongoing need - quickly build and deploy clusters for developers.
+At Continuuity, we built Loom to fill an ongoing need - to quickly build and deploy clusters for developers.
 Since Reactor, our flagship product, utilizes several technologies within the Hadoop ecosystem, it was a constant battle to build, use and tear down clusters regularly on a variety of IaaS providers.
-Loom solved this problem by rapidly provisioning our clusters to meet the needs of our business, developers, and customers.
+Loom solved this problem by rapidly provisioning our clusters to meet the needs of our business, developers and customers.
 Loom's streamlined cluster management was a key investment for Continuuity.

 .. _loom-in-production:
 Loom in Production